sourcecred/operations/overview.md

 You can think of SourceCred as the "IPFS" to SourceGrain's "Filecoin".
-SourceCred is building a protocol for credit attribution independent of economic incentives, and SourceGrain will add an incentive layer on top.
+SourceCred is building a protocol for credit attribution independent of economic incentives, and SourceGrain will add an incentive layer on top using SourceCred.
+They can nonetheless exist independently from one another, for instance with SourceCred being used for other purposes, or SourceGrain being used atop another credit attribution system.